-If a screening test suggests cognitive problems, your doctor may recommend a more in-depth assessment.
+If you have symptoms of cognitive decline or if a screening test suggests cognitive problems, your doctor may recommend a more in-depth assessment.
 This would usually be formally done with tests that are collectively referred to as neuropsychological testing.

 It’s recommended that people with MS be assessed for cognitive function at least once per year.

-When addressing cognitive impairment in people with MS, it’s important to identify any contributing factors, such as fatigue or depression, that may worsen cognitive problems.
+When it comes to cognitive impairment in people with MS, doctors look for contributing factors, such as fatigue or depression, that may worsen cognitive problems.

-People living with MS may have untreated sleep disorders such as sleep apnea.
-This can also affect cognition.
-When these secondary factors are treated, cognitive function often improves.
+For example, people with MS are at a higher risk of sleep apnea, which can also affect cognition.
+When such secondary factors are treated, cognitive function often improves.

 Research has shown that targeted cognitive rehabilitation strategies are beneficial.
 These strategies address specific domains — such as attention, multitasking, processing speed, or memory — using techniques such as computer training.